howsoai/platform-installation-examples/application-tls-termination/README.md

 # TLS Termination at the Application (not Ingress)

 ## Introduction
 Typically Ingress Controllers terminate TLS connections at the edge of the cluster.
-If your security posture requires ingress traffic be encrypted, this guide will explain how, using a fully working local example.
+If your security posture requires traffic from the ingress to the application also be encrypted, this guide will explain how, using a fully working local example.

 There are two main aspects to the solution.
-The Ingress Controller must be configured to send encrypted traffic to the relevent Howso Platform services, and the Howso Platform services must be configured to accept encrypted traffic.
+The Ingress Controller must be configured to send encrypted traffic to the relevent Howso Platform services, and the Howso Platform services must be configured to accept this encrypted traffic.

 > Note: Using a [service mesh](../linkerd/README.md) is another way to ensure all traffic (not just ingress to application) is encrypted.
-Service mesh work as a cluster service, that often require no (or minimal) application changes.
+Service mesh work as a cluster level framework that then require no (or minimal) application changes to encrypt all traffic.

 ## TLS Sidecar

-To accept encrypted traffic, the Howso Platform services can be configured with the `podTLS.enabled` value to switch on TLS sidecar containers.
-These are simply nginx containers that run in the same pod as an application configured to terminate a TLS connection from the Ingress controller and forward traffic to the main application container (which is now local traffic that doesn't leave the machine).
+To accept encrypted traffic, the Howso Platform Helm chart can be configured with the `podTLS.enabled` value to switch on TLS sidecar containers.
+These are nginx containers that run in the same pod as an application configured to terminate a TLS connection from the Ingress controller and forward traffic to the main application container (which is now local traffic that doesn't leave the machine).

-The sidecar containers will need to be supplied with a certificate to use for the TLS handshake with the Ingress controller.
-The ingress will need to be configured to trust it, by placing either the certificate or the signing certificate in its trust store.
+The sidecar containers will need to be supplied with a server certificate to use for the TLS handshake with the Ingress controller.
+The ingress will need to be configured to trust these certificates, by placing either the certificates or a root signing certificate in its trust store.

 > Note: It may also be acceptible to disable the Ingress certificate verification check, lessening the security of the connection (potentially opening up a man-in-the-middle style attack), but still encrypting the traffic.

 ## Ingress Controller Configuration

-The Ingress Controller objects are created by the Howso Platform Helm chart, but for extended configuration, such as TLS termination at the application, the Ingress Controller objects will need to be created manually.
-Ingress are all different, and this K3d example using Traefik will show how to create Ingress rules (using Traefik CRDs) to send encrypted traffic, to the ports of the sidecar containers, to the API, UI, PyPI and UMS services.
+There are Ingress Controller objects created by the Howso Platform Helm chart, but for extended configuration, such as TLS termination at the application, the Ingress Controller objects will often need to be created manually, as Ingress Controllers are often quite different in their configuration.
+This K3d example using Traefik will show how to create Ingress rules (using Traefik CRDs) to send encrypted traffic, to the ports of the sidecar containers, for the API, UI, PyPI and UMS services.

 ### Some extra background